isomerpages/nyp-sirs/_digital-programmes/4r-returns-on-social-media-marketing-investments.md

 Discovery Channel, Dolby and Unilever.
 Having led organizations in restructuring communications & marketing departments for digital integration & implementation, Natasha has helped clients stay competitive in today’s digital environment.</p>

+<b>Freda Kwok</b><br>
+  <em>Principal Consultant Partner</em>

+<p>Freda is a Partner & Principal Consultant of QED.
+She leads regional organizations
+to strategic usage of the digital medium for business accountability.
+She is known for her insights in the retail, beauty and finance industry, with key expertise in content marketing and advocacy cultivation.</p>

+<p>Freda’s portfolio includes Alliance Bank, Manulife, Unilever, Estee Lauder, Love Bonito
+and HBO, with relationships spanning years as trusted, collaborative partners.</p>

 <h4>Fees</h4>